Artist: Henri Chapu

 Location: Rose Library, 4th floor

-Description: Since 2000, the JMU community has submitted photographs to the Office of International Programs documenting its travels outside the U.S. and around the globe.
+Description: Since 2000, the JMU community has submitted photographs to the Center for Global Engagement documenting its travels outside the U.S. and around the globe.
 JMU Libraries celebrates the winners of the annual I-Week Photo Contest by decorating the walls of Carrier and Rose with these breathtaking photographs.

 The little Gallery Underground